-The business leaders that are most successful at driving growth are those that embrace continual improvement across all aspects of their company, ensuring initiatives are delivered in measurable timeframes.
+The business leaders who are most successful at driving growth are those who embrace continual improvement across all aspects of their company, ensuring initiatives are delivered in measurable timeframes.

-Growth leaders require sales and marketing teams to be dynamic, and they have unique and different priorities to other departments.
+Growth leaders require sales and marketing teams to be dynamic, and they have unique and different priorities for other departments.
 Let’s look more closely at those traits of companies with growth leaders.

 Many growth initiatives deliver instant and short-term results by allocating funds or resources to double down on winning products or cross-selling additional products to existing customer bases.
 Marketing and sales respond to falling numbers seeking instant gratification from campaigns.
 The problem is only temporarily resolved, and the same challenge will return sooner.

 Growth leaders focus on sustainable growth, which demands more engagement from marketing and sales teams.
-They require agility and a willingness to change ways of working which are unavoidable in growth environments.
+They require agility and a willingness to change ways of working, which are unavoidable in growth environments.
 It is about bringing new practices to connect with a changing audience of customers to support longer-term growth.
-This means working to disciplines, process and methodologies as the guardian of topline growth and bottom-line.
+This means working with disciplines, processes and methodologies as the guardian of topline growth and bottom line.

 Successful growth in sales and marketing depends on the leadership team’s flexibility and readiness to make changes across their business.
 To adapt and align to customers and smarter ways of going to market.
 Their ability to inspire, lead and support their teams through the process.

 Implementing growth initiatives at the desired pace of the market requires rapid learning of new or enhanced skills.
 There can be the potential hiring of new talent to meet additional identified requirements, implementation or upgrades to existing systems.
 There must be an overall willingness to participate and see the process through.